When Mental Health Gets in the Way of Your Writing: An Interview With Emma (Science at Your Doorstep)

 Interview With Emma About Writing and Mental Health

 Ali: Emma, thanks so much for agreeing to be interviewed.
-When we started the email conversation that led to this post, one of the first things that came up was writing guilt.
+When we started the email conversation that led to this post, one key thing that came up was your experience of negative, discouraging feedback on your writing.
+I wanted to talk about that first as I think it’s something quite a few writers have really struggled with.
+Could you share a bit about what happened?

 Once, after I admitted that there were some issues with something I’d written, that beta said something along the lines of, “Exactly, so I couldn’t let you post it, could I?”
 I guess she thought that by discouraging me from publishing, I would be spared the embarrassment.